HJBerwick/HJBerwick.github.io/_posts/2024-05-29-cnn-fruit-classification.md

 We apply a **rotation_range** of 20.
 This is the *degrees* of rotation, and it dictates the *maximum* amount of rotation that we want.
 In other words, a rotation value will be randomly selected for each image, each epoch, between negative and positive 20 degrees, and whatever is selected, is what will be applied.

 We apply a **width_shift_range** and a **height_shift_range** of 0.2.
 These represent the fraction of the total width and height that we are happy to shift.
-In other words, we're allowing Keras to shift our image *up to* 20% both vertically and horizonally.
+In other words, we're allowing Keras to shift our image *up to* 20% both vertically and horizontally.

 We apply a **zoom_range** of 0.1, meaning a maximum of 10% inward or outward zoom.